devak23/stockmarket-glossary/README.md

 The ROE for Infosys is: 28% = US$2.8b ÷ US$9.7b (Based on the trailing twelve months to June 2021).
 The 'return' refers to a company's earnings over the last year.
 Another way to think of that is that for every ₹1 worth of equity, the company was able to earn ₹0.28 in profit.
 At the present moment (Sep 2021), ROE for TCS is 38.1%.
 Depending on how much of these profits the company reinvests or "retains", and how effectively it does so, we are then able to assess a company’s earnings growth potential.
 Generally speaking, other things being equal, firms with a high return on equity and profit retention, have a higher growth rate than firms that don’t share these attributes.
 Firstly, Infosys has a significantly high ROE in comparison with the average ROE reported by the industry of 13%.
 Despite this, Infosys' five year net income growth was quite low averaging at only 3.5%.
 This is interesting as the high returns should mean that the company has the ability to generate high growth but for some reason, it hasn't been able to do so.

+### EBIT & PBIT
+Earnings Before Interests and Taxes is a measure of a firm’s net income before interest and tax expenses. he larger a company’s EBIT value, the more profitable the company is likely to be.
+EBIT is calculated by subtracting expenses, usually the cost of goods sold, as well as selling and administrative expenses, from revenues.

+Profit Before Interests and Taxes on the other hand on the other hand, is the money left after all expenses are paid.
+Most businesses use their revenue to pay their expenses; the remainder after all incurred manufacturing or delivery costs is the profit.
+PBIT measures an enterprise’s profitability by subtracting operating expenses from profit, while excluding tax and interest costs.

+EBIT = Operating revenue – cost of goods sold – operating expenses PBIT = Net profit + interest + taxes